SNF-Root/VPD-ICPMS/README.md

 Below are three tables, each with a set of components.
 The "Scanner Components" are used to build the scanner itself.
 The "Enclosure Components" are used to build the enclosure around the scanner.
 The "Experimentation Supplies" are the consumables needed to actually run experiments.
 All prices are approximate, as of July 2024.

-All components in the first two table can be purchased from  McMaster Carr or Amazon.
+All components in the first two tables can be purchased from  McMaster Carr or Amazon.
 However, the strict purity requirements for the sample collection means many of the experimentation suppliers must be ordered directly from suppliers.

 Note that each section has dropdowns that go into further detail on different items, including alternative recommendations.

 ### Scanner Components
 | Item | Price per Unit | Units | Subcost | Link | Use